Skip to main content

 We will enroll patients with Infantile Pompe disease in this longitudinal natural history (observational) study.
 The specific aims of this study are:

-2. To evaluate the success of immunosuppressive therapy for CRIM- patients and CRIM+ patients who are risk for complications of ER
+2. To evaluate the success of immunosuppressive therapy for CRIM- patients and CRIM+ patients who are risk for complications of ERT

 About this Study